Edward I. Devitt: President of Boston College

 While Devitt was a professor of philosophy at the College of the Holy Cross, the Jesuit provincial superior, Thomas J. Campbell, paid his annual visit to the college.
 On January 6, 1891, during his visit, he appointed Devitt as vice rector of Boston College, where he would assume management of the school due to the rector, Robert J. Fulton's, worsening illness.
 The Jesuits in both Worcester and Boston were surprised by his appointment.
 Eventually, on September 3, 1891, Devitt's status was changed to rector and president of Boston College by the Jesuit Superior General, Anton Anderledy.
-During his term, the holdings of the college library were increased by 25%, and the science department was expanded.
+He simultaneously served as pastor of the Church of the Immaculate Conception in the South End of Boston.
+During Devitt's tenure, the holdings of the college library were increased by 25%, and the science department was expanded.
 Boston College's literary magazine, The Stylus, resumed publication in 1893, having been inactive since 1889.
 Devitt's tenure as president came to an end on July 16, 1894, and he was succeeded by Timothy Brosnahan.

-In 1902, Devitt was selected to represent the Maryland-New York Province at the Jesuits' General Congregation of procurators in Rome in 1902.
+In 1902, Devitt was selected to represent the Maryland-New York Province at the Jesuits' congregation of procurators in Rome.